Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 1. Vaccination (see Vaccines: Seasonal Influenza) is the basis of influenza prevention (there is no high quality evidence on its effects on patient-important outcomes, especially in high-risk groups).Evidence 5Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness of population and limitations of observational data.
 Osterholm MT, Kelley NS, Sommer A, Belongia EA.
 Efficacy and effectiveness of influenza vaccines: a systematic review and meta-analysis.
 Lancet Infect Dis.
 2012 Jan;12(1):36-44. doi: 10.1016/S1473-3099(11)70295-X. Epub 2011 Oct 25.
 Review.
 Erratum in: Lancet Infect Dis.
 2012 Sep;12(9):655.
 PMID: 22032844.

-2. Hand hygiene: During the influenza season, hands should be washed frequently (10 times a day for 20 seconds) with soap and water—or, preferably, an alcohol-based antiseptic—and dried with disposable paper towels, particularly in the case of close contact with sick individuals (eg, household, workplace, hospital, and outpatient contacts).
+2. Hand hygiene: During the influenza season, hands should be washed frequently (10 times a day for 20 sec) with soap and water—or, preferably, an alcohol-based antiseptic—and dried with disposable paper towels, particularly in the case of close contact with sick individuals (eg, household, workplace, hospital, and outpatient contacts).
 Hand washing should be performed after every contact with a sick person, after using the toilet, before eating or touching the mouth or nose, upon returning home, after clearing the nose or covering the mouth while sneezing or coughing.

-3. Wearing a protective face mask (eg, surgical, dental) when in close contact (within 1.5-2 meters) with a sick person.
+3. Wearing a protective face mask (eg, surgical, dental) when in close contact (within 1.5-2 m) with a sick person.
 The patient should also wear a face mask to minimize the risk of infecting others.
 Face masks should be discarded after each contact with a sick individual and replaced with new ones.
 Wearing prophylactic face masks by healthy persons when outdoors is not recommended.
 During medical procedures generating aerosols of respiratory secretions (eg, bronchoscopy, suctioning of respiratory secretions), face masks with an N95 respirator (or equivalent) as well as protective eyewear, gowns, and gloves should be used.

 4. Other recommendations for hygiene during the influenza season include covering the mouth with a tissue while sneezing or coughing, disposing of the tissue in a waste basket, and washing hands thoroughly (if tissues are not available, it is recommended to sneeze or cough into an elbow or upper sleeve, not into the hands); avoiding face-to-face contact with other people; avoiding public gatherings; avoiding touching the mouth, nose, and eyes with unwashed hands; and frequent and thorough ventilation of rooms.